The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Landing

-The best time to plant this plant is between July and September.
-With a long warm autumn, planting can be stretched until early November.
-Today, on the market, a snowdrop flower is often sold blooming, but this is not entirely correct, because as soon as the planting material is in the ground, its leaves wither and turn yellow, and soon die off altogether.
-And although the bulb remains alive, it is weakened.
-True, the next year such a plant blooms weakly or does not bloom at all, although it does not die.
+The best time to plant this plant is from July to September.
+If there is a long warm autumn, planting can be extended until early November.
+Today on the market the snowdrop flower is often sold in bloom, but this is not entirely correct, because as soon as planting material ends up in the ground, its leaves wither and turn yellow, and soon die completely.
+And although the bulb remains alive, it can be weakened.
+True, on next year such a plant blooms weakly or does not bloom at all, although it does not die.

 Peculiarities

 Galanthus bulbs do not tolerate drying.
-They cannot be kept in the air for more than a month, but if it is not possible to plant them in the ground, they should be sprinkled with sawdust or shavings and put in a plastic bag.
-Bulbs are planted according to the following rule: they are placed in loose soil at a depth equal to two bulbs, and in heavy soil to a depth equal to one bulb.
-But in any case, you can not plant a snowdrop deeper than five centimeters.
+They cannot be kept in the air for more than a month, but if it is not possible to plant them in the ground, they should be sprinkled with sawdust or shavings and placed in a plastic bag.
+Bulbs are planted according to next rule: placed in loose soil at a depth equal to two onions, and at heavy soil to a depth equal to one onion.
+But in any case, you cannot plant snowdrops deeper than five centimeters.

-Snowdrop is a flower that regulates the depth of germination of its root system.
-If it is planted too deep, it forms a new bulb on the peduncle, but already at the desired depth.
+Snowdrop is a flower that itself regulates the depth of germination of its root system.
+If it is planted too deeply, it forms on the peduncle new onion, but already at the required depth.

-The first spring flower - the snowdrop loves shaded, but warmed by the sun places and soil with good drainage.
+First spring Flower- snowdrop loves shaded but sun-warmed places and soil with good drainage.
 When transplanting wild species, you need to choose a more illuminated area.
 This culture is winter-hardy, which is not surprising.
 After all, the first snowdrop is a flower that breaks right out from under the snow.
 In autumn, galanthus should be covered with a small layer of loose compost.

-You need to be careful with feeding this crop.
-Snowdrop does not tolerate fresh manure, so complex mineral fertilizers are most suitable for it.
+You need to be careful when feeding this crop.
+Snowdrops do not tolerate fresh manure, so complex mineral fertilizers are most suitable for them.

-These plants are bred for flower decoration of plots.
-They look very nice in large groups, both in rock gardens and in the form of carpets - under bushes and trees in light partial shade.
-Some landscapers use snowdrops to create white lawns in the middle of lawns.
+These plants are bred for floral decoration of areas.
+They look very nice in large groups both in rock gardens and in the form of carpets - under bushes and trees in light partial shade.
+Some landscape designers use snowdrops to create white lawns in the middle of lawns.

 Kinds

-The Amaryllis family includes eighteen species.
-The most common of these is the white snowdrop.
+The Amaryllidaceae family includes eighteen species.
+The most common of them is the white snowdrop.
 His homeland is the forests of the Carpathians.
-The flower reaches a height of fifteen centimeters.
-This species also includes Viridapisis, which blooms in February, Lutescens, which has an identification mark - a yellow spot, as well as terry Flore Pleno, Pusi Green Tip, Ophelia and many others.
+The flower reaches fifteen centimeters in height.
+This species also includes Viridapisis, which blooms in February, Lutescens, which has an identifying mark - a yellow spot, as well as double Flore Pleno, Pusi Green Tip, Ophelia and many others.

-Another species is the Elwes snowdrop native to Asia.
-It, unlike the previous varieties, is taller - up to twenty-five centimeters.
+Another species is the Elwes snowdrop, native to Asia.
+He, unlike previous varieties, taller - up to twenty-five centimeters.
 It has bluish-green wide leaves, large spherical.
 This is the very first snowdrop.
 Its flower appears in early February.
-To date, many Elwes hybrids have been bred, which are distinguished by decorativeness and great endurance.
+Today, many Elwes hybrids have been bred, which are distinguished by decorativeness and great endurance.
 The most popular is the Arnott variety with large flowers that have a fragrant aroma.

-Other species, such as Galanthus plicatus or Folded, which gave rise to many interesting garden forms, Ikarian, which came to us from Greece and today grows beautifully in Krasnaya Polyana in Sochi, as well as Forster's, Voronov's and many others snowdrops are widely distributed in the botanical gardens of our country .
+Other species such as Galanthus plicatus or Folded, which gave rise to many interesting garden forms, Icarian, which came to us from Greece and today grows beautifully in Krasnaya Polyana in Sochi, as well as snowdrops of Forster, Voronov and many others are widespread in botanical gardens our country.

-The uncontrolled collection of these beautiful representatives of the plant world led to the fact that many varieties had to be listed in the Red Book.
-And this means that every year it becomes more and more difficult to meet them in their natural environment.
+Uncontrolled collection of these wonderful representatives flora led to the fact that many varieties had to be listed in the Red Book.
+This means that every year it becomes more and more difficult to meet them in their natural environment.

 Home care

-These flowers can be grown not only in the yard, but also at home - in a pot or in a bowl.
-The snowdrop, which blooms the very first of all bulbs, gives buds in the middle of winter.
+These flowers can be grown not only in the yard, but also at home - in a pot or bowl.
+The snowdrop, which is the first to bloom among all bulbous plants, produces buds in the middle of winter.
 To do this, it must be taken out of the room.

-Since we are talking about a very hardy and cold-loving plant that can survive at temperatures up to ten degrees below zero, it is not difficult to guess that it will die in a warm room.
+Since we are talking about a very hardy and cold-loving plant that can survive at temperatures up to ten degrees below zero, it is not difficult to guess that it is warm room will die.
 Therefore, during flowering, you need to keep the snowdrop in a very cold room.

 Conditions for growing at home

-Two months after planting, you need to keep in complete darkness.
-Then he will need It is necessary to completely exclude direct sunlight from falling on him.
+Two months after planting should be kept in complete darkness.
+Then he will need to completely exclude direct sunlight.

-The optimum temperature for the bulb in the dark is about zero degrees, and during flowering - a maximum of 10 ° C, otherwise the plant will die.
+The optimal temperature for the bulb in the dark is about zero degrees, and during flowering - a maximum of 10°C, otherwise the plant will die.

-After planting the bulb, the soil must be thoroughly moistened, and then left alone without watering until the pot has been transferred to the light.
-After that, it is necessary to maintain soil moisture by watering twice a week.
+After planting the bulb, the soil should be thoroughly moistened and then left alone, without watering, until the pot is moved to light.
+After this, it is necessary to maintain soil moisture by watering twice a week.

-You can not spray snowdrops.
-At the same time, during flowering, they need good ventilation, and when it ends, you need to cut off the withered heads, and let the leaves die naturally.
-If the plants were fed, they need to be transplanted into open ground.
+Snowdrops cannot be sprayed.
+Moreover, during flowering they need good ventilation, and when it ends, you need to cut off the wilted heads and let the leaves die naturally.
+If the plants have been fed, they need to be transplanted into open ground.
 Otherwise, they will not bloom again in the same pot.

-The best species to grow indoors is Galantus nivalis, a common snowdrop that blooms from mid-winter to April.
-Today, unfortunately, this flower is rarely found in an apartment or even in a garden.
+The best species to grow at home is Galantus nivalis - a common snowdrop that blooms from mid-winter to April.
+Today, unfortunately, you can rarely find this flower in an apartment or even in a garden.
 And in vain!
-After all, even when winter still rules around, you can be sure that its days are numbered, when a snowdrop flower appears on the site from under the snow, crawling out through deadwood, and when it grows at home in a pot, then good "weather" and mood in the family secured.
+After all, even when winter still reigns all around, you can be sure that its days are numbered, when from under the snow, crawling through dead wood, a snowdrop flower appears on the site, and when it grows at home in a pot, then the “weather” is good and the mood in the family secured.

-If you ask someone to name the first spring flower, then the answer will undoubtedly be - a snowdrop.
-These cute miniature flowers on thawed snow cause delight and tenderness in everyone.
+If you ask someone to name the first spring flower, the answer will undoubtedly be snowdrop.
+These cute miniature flowers in thawed patches of snow evoke delight and tenderness in everyone.
 Indeed, snowdrops are the first to open their inflorescences after a long cold winter on the lawns near the house or in the forest.

-First, two green leaves are shown, and then drooping heads of white inflorescences appear.
-They are not afraid of snowy weather, frosts and night frosts of spring.
-Therefore, soon snowdrops become a true decoration of any site.
-In addition, this is a sure sign that soon the end of winter and spring is already on the threshold.
+First, two green leaves appear, and then drooping heads of white inflorescences appear.
+They are not afraid of snowy weather, frosts and night frosts in spring.
+Therefore, snowdrops soon become a true decoration of any site.
+Besides this sure sign that winter will soon end and spring is already on the doorstep.

 general description

-The snowdrop honorably represents the Amaryllidaceae family, a genus of perennial herbaceous plants with almost 18 species.
-Most of all, flowers spread in the European region, the Crimean peninsula, the Caucasus and Asia Minor.
-In the photo you can see different types of snowdrops.
-However, almost 16 varieties of the flower can be found in the Caucasus.
+Snowdrop honorably represents the Amaryllidaceae family, a genus of perennial herbaceous plants, numbering almost 18 species.
+Flowers are most widespread in the European region, the Crimean Peninsula, the Caucasus and Asia Minor.
+You can see in the photo different types snowdrops.
+However, in the Caucasus you can find almost 16 varieties of the flower.
 Snowdrop or galanthus comes from the Latin Galanthus.

-Scientists still cannot agree on how many plant species exist.
-Sometimes they cannot even unanimously identify the found flower to any species that exists or has appeared.
+Scientists still cannot come to a conclusion unanimous opinion How many types of plants are there?
+Sometimes they cannot even unanimously identify the found flower as belonging to any existing or emerging species.

-But in nature, sometimes there are varieties of plants with a pair of elongated leaves about 10-20 cm and the simultaneous appearance of a peduncle.
-The shape of the flower is bell-shaped, the inflorescence drooping down, the flowers grow one by one.
-The white perianth has six leaves.
-Three of them are external, elliptical in shape, the remaining ones are internal, in the form of a wedge, at the peak of which there is a green spot, there may be a small notch.
+But in nature sometimes there are varieties of plants with a pair of elongated leaves about 10-20 cm and the simultaneous appearance of a peduncle.
+The shape of the flower is bell-shaped, the inflorescence droops downwards, the flowers grow one at a time.
+The white perianth has six leaflets.
+Three of them are external, elliptical in shape, the remaining are internal, in the form of a wedge, at the peak of which there is a green spot, possibly a small notch.

-The smell of a snowdrop is pleasant, but not strong and even rather very weak.
-The shape of the fruit resembles a rounded full box, which has three compartments for storing a small amount of black seeds.
+The smell of snowdrops is pleasant, but not strong and even rather very weak.
+The shape of the fruit resembles a round, full box, which has three compartments for storing a small amount of black seeds.

-A juicy appendage located on the seeds attracts ants, and they, in turn, pull them apart in all directions, expanding the halo of growth.
+The juicy appendage located on the seeds attracts ants, and they, in turn, take them away in all directions, expanding the halo of growth.

-To protect against damage, the upper scales serve, they are thinner, dry and dark in color.
-Due to the bulb, which is an accumulator of nutrients, the plant perfectly tolerates adverse climatic conditions, being at rest for about 9 months.
+The upper scales are used to protect against damage; they are thinner, drier and darker in color.
+Due to the bulb, which is a storage device nutrients, the plant tolerates unfavorable climatic conditions well, remaining dormant for about 9 months.

-Absolutely all types of snowdrops are protected objects, moreover, their most rare species are in the stage of extinction, and it is possible to return life to these species only if they are grown in culture.
+Absolutely all types of snowdrops are protected objects; moreover, their rarest species are at the stage of extinction, and it is possible to bring these species back to life only if they are grown in cultivation.

-The name of the flower is of Greek origin, therefore it is translated as a milky flower, which most likely reflects the color of the inflorescence.
-People say that this name was given to him for his ability to grow in the snow and bloom with the first breath of spring, regardless of weather conditions.
+The name of the flower is Greek origin, therefore translated as milk flower, which most likely reflects the color of the inflorescence.
+People say that it was given this name for its ability to grow among the snow and bloom with the first breath of spring, regardless of weather conditions.

 There are many legends about these amazing delicate flowers.
-Take Adam and Eve, for example.
-When they were expelled from the Garden of Eden, the winter cold reigned around, and snow blew.
-Eve cried from the cold, remembering the lost warmth of paradise.
-In her consolation, God created some snowdrops from swarming snowflakes.
+For example, about Adam and Eve.
+When they were expelled from the Garden of Eden, the winter cold reigned all around, and snow was blowing.
+Eve cried from the cold, remembering the lost warmth paradises.
+To console her, God created some snowdrops from the swarming snowflakes.
 This means that they are not only the first spring flowers, but also the first flowers on our planet.

-It is better to purchase and plant bulbs from July to September, at which time they are at rest.
-If the autumn is warm, then the planting can be moved until November.
+It is better to purchase bulbs and plant them from July to September, during which time they are dormant.
+If autumn is warm, then planting can be moved until November.

-You should not buy plants with blooming inflorescences, otherwise they will not survive after planting.
+You should not purchase plants with blossoming inflorescences, otherwise they will not survive after planting.
 In this case, the bulb will not die.
-Blooming in the near future will be sluggish or not bloom at all, but will be alive.
+In the near future it will bloom sluggishly or not bloom at all, but it will be alive.

-When buying dormant bulbs, pay attention to their condition.
-Choose bulbs of dense structure, weighty, with a whole shell, without processes of stems and rhizomes, with an intact bottom, without mold, dents and deformations.
-If the bulbs are soft, then they are already rotting.
+When purchasing dormant bulbs, pay attention to their condition.
+Choose bulbs with a dense structure, weighty, with an intact shell, without shoots of stems and rhizomes, with an intact bottom, without mold, dents or deformations.
+If the bulbs are soft, it means they are already rotting.

-It is not worth storing the bulbs of the plant for a long time, they can dry out, as they cannot stand being in the air for more than a month.
-In the absence of the possibility of timely planting, you need to place them in a perforated bag with sawdust or shavings.
+You should not store the plant bulbs for a long time; they may dry out, as they will not tolerate being in the air for more than a month.
+If it is not possible to plant them in a timely manner, you need to place them in a perforated bag with sawdust or shavings.
 Their shelf life in this form will be 2-3 months.

-When planting snowdrops, loosen the soil and lower the bulbs into the ground by about 5 cm (at least).
-The flowers themselves will cope with the depth adjustment, since when the bulb is deep, they will release another one on the stem of the flower, thereby adjusting the size of the depth.
+When planting snowdrops, loosen the soil and lower the bulbs into the ground approximately 5 cm (at least).
+The flowers themselves will cope with adjusting the depth, since when the bulb is placed deep, they will release another one on the flower stem, thereby adjusting the size of the depth.

-But it is not at all necessary to observe a certain depth value.
-The only nuance of the shallow deepening of the bulb is that in this case the bulbs themselves will be smaller, but “babies” will quickly appear.
+But it is not at all necessary to comply specific value depths.
+The only caveat of shallowly deepening the bulb is that the bulbs themselves will be smaller, but “babies” will quickly appear.

-Snowdrops love shady, but warm places lit by the sun and with excellent soil drainage.
-Hardy to low temperatures.
-The soil must be moist, loosened, nutritious and drained.
-A special watering regime is not required, with the exception of periods of drought.
+Snowdrops love shady but warm, sunny places with excellent soil drainage.
+Tolerant to low temperature conditions.
+The soil should be moist, loosened, nutritious and drained.
+No special watering regime is required, except during periods of drought.

 Return